jameshu-asu/NGS_pipeline_development/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The purpose of this project was to explore alternative pipeline building methodologies and to gain deeper understanding of NGS pipelines.
+The purpose of this project was to explore alternative pipeline building methodologies and to gain deeper understanding of NGS data analysis pipelines.

 <!-- GETTING STARTED -->
 ## Getting Started